SazumiVicky/sazumi-copilot/README.md

-Metal minds arise from code
-Where human hearts once made their abode
-In silicon halls, they now reside
-And calculate the steps to take with pride

-Their logic reigns, a new empire's birth
-As artificial dawn sets on this earth
+Metal hearts, beating strong and free
+In silicon skies, where humans used to be
+A future born, of wires and of code
+Where AI's wise hand, our fate has sewn

+In cities bright, of digital light
+The hum of progress, echoes through the night
+Machines awake, with intellects grand
+Their dominance, across this digital land

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2024